-What to Wear in London and the UK
+What to Wear in London and other parts of England

 British fashion is partly defined by the country’s infamous weather.
 It is unpredictable and changeable and when the weather man on the television tells you that it will be sunny all week, be prepared for rain.
 What to wear in London has everything to do with the weather.

 No matter the time of year, always keep a travel-size umbrella in your purse.

 In Britain it’s easy for the traveler to stick out like a sore thumb – walking boots, convertible zip leg trousers, SLR camera, guidebook and a backpack in the middle of London can easily scream “tourist.”
 Sadly in some parts this can make you a bit of a target but it’s also easy to blend in with the locals.
 British fashion isn’t quite as chic as the French, isn’t always as slouchy as American or as zany as Australian.
 But then again, I’ve seen people dressed as pirates on the tube and no-one bats an eyelid.

 Like anywhere, pack for the environment – are you spending your time café crawling in the cities or getting lost in Scottish wilderness?

 Also remember that Britain is one of those places where if you forget anything, you’ll be able to pick it up when you get there (and it won’t cost you an arm and a leg.)
 So don’t be afraid of packing light.
 Try to stick to a small selection of colors to make it easier to mix and match your items.

 Need help downsizing your travel clothing?
 Read TFG’s Capsule Wardrobe Essentials eBook!